ballerina-platform/module-ballerinax-hubspot.crm.extensions.videoconferencing/examples/operate-conference-service/README.md

 # [Save settings for a video conferencing service](https://github.com/ballerina-platform/module-ballerinax-hubspot.crm.extensions.videoconferencing/tree/main/examples/operate-conference-service/)

 This example demonstrates how to use the `HubSpot CRM Video conference connector` to create and manage settings related to an external video conferencing service.
-This covers the create and update of settings for notifying the external video conferencing service about meetings scheduled in the HubSpot website by users.
-This allows the external video conferencing application to adjust the scheduled video conferences automatically when the meeting details (scheduled time, date etc.) change in the HubSpot website.
+This covers the create and update of settings for notifying the external video conferencing service about meetings scheduled in the HubSpot CRM by users.
+This allows the external video conferencing application to adjust the scheduled video conferences automatically when the meeting details (scheduled time, date etc.) change in the HubSpot CRM.

 ## Prerequisites

-1. **Ballerina:** Download and install Ballerina from [here](https://ballerina.io/downloads/).
+1. Ballerina Swan Lake Update 11 (2201.11.0).

-2. **HubSpot developer account:** Create a HubSpot developer account and create an app to obtain the necessary credentials.
+2. HubSpot developer account: Create a HubSpot developer account and create an app to obtain the necessary credentials.
 Refer to the [Setup Guide](https://github.com/ballerina-platform/module-ballerinax-hubspot.crm.extensions.videoconferencing/tree/main/ballerina/README.md) for instructions.

-3. **`Config.toml`:** Add the `Config.toml` in the example's root directory and add the obtained credentials from HubSpot.
+3. `Config.toml`: Add the `Config.toml` in the example's root directory and add the obtained credentials from HubSpot.
 Here's an example of how your `Config.toml` file should look:

     ```toml
-    hapikey = <HubSpot developer API key as a string>
+    hapikey = <HubSpot developer API key>  # string
-    appId = <App ID as an int>
+    appId = <App ID>  # int
     ```

 ## Running an example